-How to become a Whistleblower
+How to Become a Whistleblower

-If you suspect a corporation, nonprofit, or municipality is defrauding the federal government, and you have non-public information regarding this alleged fraud, then you may become a whistleblower.In order to collect their reward a whistleblower must: (1) collect as much information and documentation to prove the fraud scheme.
+If you suspect a corporation, nonprofit, or municipality is defrauding the federal government, and you have non-public information regarding this alleged fraud, then you may become a whistleblower.
+To collect a whistleblower reward, you must collect relevant information and documentation to prove the fraud scheme.
 If you, as a whistleblower, are fired or have an adverse action taken against you, then you also have a retaliation claim against your employer.

 Qui Tam Action

 If we accept your case, then we will initiate a qui tam action on your behalf on a contingency fee basis.
 These are the basic steps of a qui tam action: (1) you gather the information about the fraud, and we help you disclose it to the government; (2) we will file a complaint under seal with the Federal Court that has jurisdiction; (3) the government will decide whether to take your case; and (4) the government either takes your case and settles it with the perpetrator or denies it.
 If the government decides not to take the case, then you may continue to prosecute it on your own with our assistance.

 Once the complaint is filed, and under seal, it’s the existence or its allegations may not be disclosed to the public.
 Otherwise, the case may get dismissed.
 It may take a year or two for the government to decide whether to take the case.
 If the government takes the case, the chances of recovery are high.
 If the government wins or settles the case, you will be entitled to 15% to 20% of the recovered amount.